Probate Lawyers in Bucks, Delaware, and Montgomery County

 What is Estate Administration?

-Estate administration involves the management and distribution of the gross estate.
+Estate administration involves managing and distributing the gross estate.
 In addition, courts may hold the executor or administrator liable for any mismanagement of the estate.
-A probate lawyer can give you more insights into estate administration.
+A probate lawyer can provide more insights into estate administration.

 Administration includes the following tasks: